aldhr/dataset_generator/README.md

 files are properly formatted to be used at RINDTI model https://rindti.readthedocs.io/en/master/index.html

-Some of the cell of this notebook are useful as scripts as its own and are saved in a folder within this repository.
+Some of the cells of this notebook are useful as scripts as its own and are saved in a folder within this repository.
 Basically that other scripts are relevant by parsing information from PDB to pandas or viceversa (like getting protein structures,